 - 1. On the board, write the word "Emergency" and engage learners in a discussion about different types of emergencies.
 Elicit personal stories or examples from the class, if learners are comfortable sharing them.
-Assume that learners might not have sufficient vocabulary to describe a situation; pantomiming or drawing a picture might be all they can produce.
 Ask several leading questions, such as: Have you ever had an emergency?
 What was it?
 What did you do? - 2.
 Arrange learners in pairs and distribute a set of Emergency (Call 911) picture cards to each pair.
 (Do not include the vocabulary cards).
 Hold up each picture card one by one, (or project onto a screen if possible) and have learners find the same card in their pile.
 Ask the class if they can identify what the problem is on each card.
 Write the answers on the board and ask learners to repeat. - 3.
 Instruct learners to shuffle the set of picture cards.
 Inform them that they will be listening to a short description of each picture and they need to choose the right picture card based on what they hear (e.g., He is having a heart attack.). - 4.
 Have learners shuffle the picture cards and turn them face down.
 Ask each person to draw a card, one at a time, and tell their partner what the problem is. - 5.
 Distribute the vocabulary cards (one set per pair of learners).
 With their partner, have learners try to match the vocabulary card with the correct picture card.
 Take up the answers as a class.
 Ask them to repeat each sentence. - 6.
 Distribute the picture and word cards for Police, Ambulance, Fire.
 Learners match the words to the pictures.
 Then they have them place the Emergency (Call 911) picture cards under the correct picture for Police, Ambulance, Fire.
 Take up the answers as a class.
 Inform learners that one of the questions a 911 operator asks is "Police, Fire or Ambulance?" at the beginning of a 911 call. - 7.
 As a final class discussion, ask learners if anyone has ever witnessed or had experience with any of the emergencies on the cards.
 Inform them that these would be the types of situations that would warrant a 911 call.